priyankahotkar/Major-Project/README.md

-# MentorConnect
+# BeaconBond

-MentorConnect is a free, AI-driven online mentoring platform designed to connect mentees with experienced mentors seamlessly.
+BeaconBond is a free, AI-driven online mentoring platform designed to connect mentees with experienced mentors seamlessly.
 It integrates automated scheduling, built-in video conferencing, real-time chat, and community discussion forums into a single platform to provide a structured and accessible mentoring experience.

 ## Table of Contents

 - [Project Overview](#project-overview)
 - [Problem Statement](#problem-statement)
 - [Features](#features)